kei51e/kei51e.github.io/_posts/2015-05-16-visual-studio-code.md

 ![VSCode](/public/images/Screenshot 2015-05-16 13.46.39.png)

-Microsoft recently released a new editor called ["Visual Studio Code"](https://code.visualstudio.com/).
+Microsoft recently released a new editor called [Visual Studio Code](https://code.visualstudio.com/).
 Unlike the traditional heavyweight IDEs such as VisualStudio, it is just a lightweight code editor like Sublime or Atom.
 It supports node.js, javascript, HTML, CSS and other web technologies